 A court shall impose as a condition of release or bail that an individual who has been arrested upon a felony violation of this chapter or chapter 19-03.4 not use a controlled substance without a valid prescription from a licensed medical practitioner and that the individual submit to a medical examination or other reasonable random testing for the purpose of determining the person's use of a controlled substance.
 The court shall order the frequency of the random testing and the location at which random testing must occur.
 The court shall provide notice to the selected provider of the required examination or testing.
-The provider shall notify the court if the individual fails to appear for the examination or testing.
-The testing must be at the individual's own cost.
-Submission of an individual to a medical examination or other reasonable random testing as a condition for release is not required if the court makes a specific finding on the record that:
+The provider shall notify the court if the individual fails to appear for the examination or other reasonable random testing as a condition for release is not required if the court makes a specific finding on the record that: